 weight and resistance training can this type of muscle activation occur.
 As

-muscle size and strength increase in both men and women, activating your metabolic rate or metabolism.
+muscle size and strength increase in both men and women, your metabolic rate or metabolism will also increase.

 So what does all this mean?
 It means active tissue in going to accelerate calorie expenditure, your body will burn a third more calories even as you rest; than a non-active person, this anabolic change is referred to as the fat furnace .